Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_03.md

 + developing/training the capacity for rational argumentation

 #### Pythagoras

-+ belongs to a group called "The Divine Men"+ shamanic training,
++ belongs to a group called "The Divine Men"
+    + shamanic training,
     + isolation in a cave
     + soul flight: psyche liberated from the body
 + discovers octave, rational proportions of the world